 Because patient education is so important to us, we welcome your questions.
 We’ve gathered some of the more common questions we hear and have included them here for your convenience.

 If you have others that are not listed, please be sure to contact us.
 We look forward to hearing from you!

-At Valley Ridge Dental, we believe that financial concerns should not dictate the decisions you make as far as dental treatment you might need.
+At Valley Ridge Dental, we believe that financial concerns should not dictate the decisions you make as far as the dental treatment you might need.
 As a professional, Dr. Katie Daniels’s job is to provide you with knowledge of the condition of your mouth and options to achieve optimal dental health.
-But sometimes insurance will not cover the cost of needed treatment.
+We accept nearly all forms of insurance, but sometimes insurance will not cover the cost of needed treatment.

 Rest assured that our knowledgeable staff will do all they can to make sure your insurance benefits are maximized.
 For your portion of the treatment cost, we offer a variety of payment options, including third-party financing through CareCredit and Wells Fargo Finance as well as credit cards, including Visa, Mastercard, Discover, and American Express.

 If you have any questions or concerns about paying for treatment, we invite you to give us a call before your appointment so we can go over your options.

 We try to keep our environment relaxed and personal.
 Treatment is tailored to each individual's needs, and we take the time to get to know our patients so that they feel comfortable and confident in their provider.
 If someone needs a little extra TLC, we make sure we have the time set aside to do that.